 A Static Entity consists of a set of named values.
-Think of static entities as enums or literal values stored in the database.
+Think of static entities as enumerates or literal values stored in the database.
 The structure is defined by the Static Entity attributes, while the data is managed in Records.
 The scope of Static Entities is always global.
 Static Entities can only have relationships with other Static Entities.

 The following attributes are automatically created: Id, Label, Order, and Is_Active.